outdreamer/build-a-cure-1/README.md

 	You can also predict which system filters will be useful across systems, based on system intent ('find' benefits from gaps & inefficiencies, 'build' benefits from efficiencies)

+	The inputs to this system are:
+		- a set of core definitions
+		- a way to discover information to feed into the system (this means internet access so API queries & searches can be done, if the specific system of the problem space isn't an input, formatted as a system network definition)

 	Example of problem-solving workflows this project will automate: